 Tools & Safety Checklist (Quick Review)

-• Mower on a flat, stable surface
+- Working on a flat, stable surface

 Step-by-Step Cleaning Methods

-Step 3: Garden Hose Cleaning Method
+Step 3: Rinse With a Garden Hose

 Best Way to Clean Mower Deck: Gas vs Electric